Guide to Melbourne Breast Reduction Prices

 Also, make sure you check not only your Surgeon’s qualifications and expertise but their accreditations as well.

 Similarly, we highly recommend getting your quote broken down.
 At any rate, you should ask if your post-operative care, recovery aids and scar management are included, or if they incur an additional cost.

 PREMIUM BREAST REDUCTION SURGERY: PRICES TYPICALLY RANGE FROM $15,000 to upwards of $22,000

 In the Premium price range, your surgery will typically be performed by a Highly-skilled Breast Reduction Surgeon that has full FRACS recognition.*

-FRACS recognition is only given to surgeons that have completed at least 12 years of surgical and medical education, as well as a minimum of 5 years specialist postgrad training.
+* To clarify, FRACS recognition is only given to surgeons that have completed a minimum, 12 years of surgical and medical education.
+As well as a minimum of 5 years of specialist postgrad training.*

 Because of your surgeons level of training and experience, you can expect your procedure to be performed in an accredited hospital.
 You can also expect;

 - General Anaesthetic, administered by a seasoned Anaesthetic team.